emydame/rRootSmart/README.md

 Imagine through direct investment from your communities government or international cooperation.
 Build a platform that would help manage, track and ensure the effective implementation of an SME financing project for your community

 ## This solution presents a platform through which Small & Medium Scale businesses can have access government or individual contributed funds.
-Also, funds disbursement and implementation can be monitored and accounted for by the various users categories.
+Also, funds disbursement and implementation can be monitored and accounted for by the various users categories

 ## Usage
  How would someone use what you have built, include URLs to the deployed app, service e.t.c when you have it setup